MAECProject/python-maec/docs/index.rst

 ====================================

-The python-maec library provides an API for developing and consuming Malware Attribute Enumeration and Characterizaiton (MAEC) content.
+The python-maec library provides an API for developing and consuming Malware Attribute Enumeration and Characterization (MAEC) content.
 Developers can leverage the API to create applications that create, consume, translate, or otherwise work with MAEC content.